AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 {sample}CS\_Tooltip\_13{sample}

-Note that series' settings are supposed to override the chart's settings, so the chart's tooltips settings are inherited by the third series with no settings adjusted.
+Note that series' individual tooltip settings are supposed to override the chart's tooltip settings, so the chart's tooltips settings are inherited by the third series with no settings adjusted.

 Also note that this method allows or forbids the tooltips to overflow not only the chart, but the element they belong to.
-For example, if a tooltip of a great size belongs to a legend or a dataGrid, setting "true" for the {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} method will lead to this tooltip allowing to overflow that legend or the dataGrid.
+For example, if a tooltip of a great size belongs to a legend or a dataGrid, setting "true" for the {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} method will lead to this tooltip allowing to overflow that [legend](../Common_Settings/Legend) or the [dataGrid](../Gantt_Chart/DataGrid).

 ## Out of stage